 Can I change my security question/answer?
 How?

 I'm an existing client and want to open another account.
 Do I need to fill out another online application form?

 No. To open another account, log in to online banking and select "Open an Account."
 Select the product you want to apply for and follow the instructions provided.

 How do I add a joint account holder to my account?

-Fill out the Add a Joint Account Holder form.
+Fill out the Add a Joint Account Holder form (located in our Forms Centre).
 Print the completed form and mail it to us.
 Send your form with a personalized cheque in the name of the joint applicant from an account at another Canadian financial institution, made payable to themselves for any amount.
 Don't mark the cheque VOID because it will be used as your first deposit.

 The joint holder's application will be processed and the funds deposited into the account within two business days of when we get it.